PCMDI/input4MIPs_CVs/docs/dataset-overviews/anthropogenic-slcf-co2-emissions.md

 ### Grids and frequencies provided

-CEDS emissions are provided at monthly resolution, on a 0.5 degree grid, with 50-years per data file as per ESGF formatting conventions.
+CEDS emissions are provided at monthly resolution, on a 0.5 degree grid, with 50-years per data file.
 (A 0.1° grid for recent decades is also available.)
 Emissions are relatively smooth over the early portion of this time period, but annual data is supplied for consistency across the dataset.
-The files are in netcdf v4 (HDFv5) format with CF-compliant metadata.
+The files are in netcdf v4 (HDFv5) format with CF-compliant and ESGF-compliant metadata.

 Gridded aircraft emissions are also supplied in a separate file with 25 vertical layers (using the CMIP5 historical emissions Lamarque et al. 2010, as drawn from Lee et al., as a template).
 Note that aircraft emissions are zero in early years, but files are provided for all years consistency.